mitocoinorg/mitocoin/doc/README.md

-Bolsonarocoin Core 0.13.2
+Mitocoin Core 0.13.2
 =====================

 Setup
 ---------------------
-[Bolsonarocoin Core](http://bolsonarocoin.org/en/download) is the original Bolsonarocoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Bolsonarocoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Mitocoin Core](http://mitocoin.org/en/download) is the original Mitocoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Mitocoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Bolsonarocoin on your native platform.
+The following are some helpful notes on how to run Mitocoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bolsonarocoin-qt` (GUI) or
+- `bin/mitocoin-qt` (GUI) or
-- `bin/bolsonarocoind` (headless)
+- `bin/mitocoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bolsonarocoin-qt.exe.
+Unpack the files into a directory, and then run mitocoin-qt.exe.

 ### OS X

-Drag Bolsonarocoin-Core to your applications folder, and then run Bolsonarocoin-Core.
+Drag Mitocoin-Core to your applications folder, and then run Mitocoin-Core.

 ### Need Help?

-* See the documentation at the [Bolsonarocoin Wiki](https://bolsonarocoin.info/) for help and more information.
+* See the documentation at the [Mitocoin Wiki](https://mitocoin.info/) for help and more information.
-* Ask for help on [#bolsonarocoin](http://webchat.freenode.net?channels=bolsonarocoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=bolsonarocoin).
+* Ask for help on [#mitocoin](http://webchat.freenode.net?channels=mitocoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=mitocoin).
-* Ask for help on the [BolsonarocoinTalk](https://bolsonarocointalk.io/) forums.
+* Ask for help on the [MitocoinTalk](https://mitocointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Bolsonarocoin on your native platform.
+The following are developer notes on how to build Mitocoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)